Raymond Edward Peet Papers, 1943-1972: Finding Aid

-The Raymond Edward Peet Papers, comprising 5 linear inches of documentation, span from 1943 to 1972.
+The Raymond Edward Peet Papers, comprising 0.42 linear feet of documentation, span from 1943 to 1972.
 The Papers focus on the nuclear warships U.S.S.
 Bainbridge and U.S.S.
 Canberra, Peet's views on nuclear power in the Navy, Peet's service under Arleigh Burke during World War II, and river patrols during the Vietnam War.

 Included in the collection are news clippings, photographs, cruise books, pamphlets, speeches, and a research paper.